ZahraSadiq/Milestone3_HouseofMasala/README.md

 ### A. First-Time Visitor Goals:

 * As a First Time Visitor, I want to easily understand the main purpose of the site and who the company is.
     * Upon entering the site, users are presented with a bright, catchy and easily readable banner image, which introduces the Company name and purpose of the site.
-Underneath, a introductory text follows with more context about occasions people can select from & CTA to click one of the selections below.
-   * In the footer, a short about us blurb gives the user further details about the company.
+    * In the footer, a short about us blurb gives the user further details about the company & its mission.

-* As a First Time Visitor, I want to be able to easily navigate through the site to find content most relevant to me.
+* As a First Time Visitor, I want to be able to easily navigate throughout the site to find content most relevant to me.
     * The website is designed to be very clean and straight to the point.
-The goal being to allow users to find the spot that most fits their occasion, without being distracted by irrelevant content.
+The navigation bar enables the user to visit different pages on the website with ease.
+CTA buttons also link to relevant content, pages & functions.
+* As a First Time Visitor, I want to be able to register my profile.
+	* The user is able to register via the navigation bar.
+If they accidentally click on Login, a link at the bottom of the form also redirects the user to the register page.

-* As a First Time Visitor, I want to be able to gather key information about each recommended location to be able to make an informed decision.
+* As a First Time Visitor, I want to be able to gather key information about each recipe to be able to create the desired recipe at home.
-   * After selecting a marker on the map, users are presented with a very descriptive infoWindow, displaying information about the bar or restaurant, the address, and opening times.
-An image adds a nice visual of either the food or atmosphere of each spot.
+	* All recipe cards contain a button leading the recipe page, where the recipe is presented to the user in great detail.

-* As a First Time Visitor, I want to be able to know where the restaurant/bar recommended to me is located.
+* As a First Time Visitor, I want to be able to add a new recipe with ease.
-   * Each recommended location populates the interactive Google Maps, allowing the user to see on the map where it is located.
-   * When the user clicks on a marker, they can also see the address of the place on the infoWindow.
+	* Once the user registers their profile, they are able to navigate to the Add a Recipe page via the navigation bar.

-* As a First Time Visitor, I want to be able to filter the information most interesting to me.
+* As a First Time Visitor, I want to be able to access, edit or delete my created recipe.
-   * When a user clicks on a specific button, it will filter the map markers based on the occasion type.
-For example, if a user is looking for places to go to on their own - he/she clicks "Alone Again, Naturally" and is shown recommended locations perfect for going to alone.
-   * If a user wants to see all locations again, they have the option to click "All Locations" and the map will be repopulated with all the markers.
+	* Once the user has registered & created a recipe, they are able to view the recipes they added on their profile page (accessible via the navbar).
+Each recipe card created by them, includes an edit & delete button allowing them to update the recipe or delete it.
 * As a First Time Visitor, I want to be able to visit their social media pages to determine how big a following the company has & how trusted it is.
-   * In the footer, social media icons lead to the company's social media pages, as well as Tripadvisor.
+    * In the footer, social media icons lead to the company's social media pages.

 ### B. Returning Visitor Goals

+* As a Returning Visitor, I want to be able to log in to my profile with the credentials that were registered.
+    * Users can login easily via the navigation bar with their credentials.
+* As a Returning Visitor, I want to be able to log out of my profile.
+	* Once in session, users can log out of the website via a link in the navbar.
+This will lead back to the login form in case they want to log back in.
-* As a Returning Visitor, I want to be able to get a variety of options available for the occasion I select.
+* As a Returning Visitor, I want to be able to get a variety of new recipe options.
-   * Each occasion is linked to 5 different recommended locations.
-In total, the map is populated with 30 different spots, giving the user a lot of variety to choose from.
+	* Via the homepage, the section “Recently Added Recipes” allows the user to quickly see if new recipes have been added since the last time they visited the website.
+	* The user can also check “All Recipes” page to see all the recipes.
+* As a Returning Visitor, I want to be able to see and access my added recipes.
+	* Once in session, the user can visit their profile page, via the navbar, to see and access their own created recipes.
+* As a Returning Visitor, I want to be able to access my profile.
+	* Once in session, the user can access their profile via the top navbar.
+* As a Returning Visitor, I want to be able to edit or delete my added recipes.
+	* Once the user has logged in, they are able to view the recipes they added on their profile page (accessible via the navbar).
+Each recipe card created by them, includes an edit & delete button allowing them to update the recipe or delete it.

-* As a Returning Visitor, I want to find the best way to get in touch with the company with any questions or suggestions I may have.
+* As a Returning Visitor, I want to be able to to get in touch with the company with any questions or suggestions I may have.
     * In the footer, the user can find the email address of the company to get in touch with suggestions or questions.

 ### C. Frequent Visitor Goals

-* As a Frequent Visitor, I want to check to see if there are any newly added recommended locations that I can check out.
+* As a Frequent Visitor, I want to check to see if there are any newly added recipes that have been created on the website that I can cook.
-   * At this point the user is familiar with the layout of the website & can recognize new locations or occasions that have been added to the map.
+    * At this point the user is familiar with the layout of the website & can recognize new recipes that have been added.
+* As a Frequent Visitor, I want to be able to log in & log out of my profile with ease.
+	* The user is also familiar with the placement of the login and logout buttons located in the top navbar.

 ### 3. Further Testing